Filing a Consumer Proposal in Ontario, Canada

 Simply put, a consumer proposal to creditors is a formal repayment plan governed by the Bankruptcy and Insolvency Act.
 Assuming the debtor’s total debts do not exceed $250,000 (this threshold excludes mortgage debt on a residential home), the steps in filing a consumer proposal in Ontario are as follows:

-- The debtor initially seeks the assistance of a trustee in bankruptcy to answer the following questions:
+- The debtor initially seeks the assistance of a Licensed Insolvency Trustee to answer the following questions:

 - Will the debtor be able to fund a consumer proposal?
 That is, does he have adequate income to pay into a consumer proposal after his/her living expenses?
 Or alternatively, can he fund the consumer proposal by voluntarily liquidating his assets or obtaining the financial assistance of friends/family?